 This issue can occur if either of the following is true:

-The Xbox 360 console does not recognise the attached device.
-For example, the storage device on the camera or portable media device was not formatted using the FAT32 file system.
+The Xbox 360 console doesn’t recognise the attached device.
+For example, the storage device on the camera or portable media device wasn’t formatted using the FAT32 file system.

 The file format of the content on the camera or portable media device is not compatible with Xbox 360.

-To resolve this issue, try the following methods.
-If a method does not resolve the issue, try the next method.
+To resolve this issue, try the following solutions.
+If one solution doesn’t resolve the issue, try the next solution.

 Verify that the music, video or pictures can play correctly on the camera or other portable media device.

 Certain devices, such as Zune players, are only supported by Xbox 360 after you install an update for the device.
-To resolve this issue, sign in to your Xbox Live profile and then install any updates that you are prompted to install.
+To resolve this issue, sign in to your Xbox Live profile, and then install any updates that you’re prompted to install.

-If your Xbox 360 does not recognise the device, try the following:
+If your Xbox 360 doesn’t recognise the device, try the following:

 Verify that the device was formatted by using the FAT32 file system.
 To do this, view the device properties.
 Here's how to do this on a Windows 8-based computer.

-Note The Xbox 360 console cannot format a device, so you have to format the device on a computer.
+Note The Xbox 360 console can’t format a device, so you have to format the device on a computer.